lucapette/website/content/writing/the-appeal-of-static-typing.md

 management which, to this day, feels more like a practical joke in Go than a real tool).

-I went back and forth between Ruby and Go for a few years and also shared a longish article about [my experience with Go]({{< ref "/writing/my-experience-with-go" >}} "my experience with go") in 2017.
-Around the same time, I started getting much deeper into Apache Kafka.
-The "problem" here is that to exploit Kafka potential, you have to use a JVM based language.
+I went back and forth between Ruby and Go for a few years.
+I also shared a longish article about [my experience with Go]({{< ref "/writing/my-experience-with-go" >}} "my experience with go") in 2017.
+Around that time, I started getting much deeper into Apache Kafka.

-The official libraries are full featured and Kafka Streams, a wonderful library, is only available for JVM.
+The "problem" with is that to exploit its potential, you have to use a JVM based language.
+The official libraries are fully featured and Kafka Streams, a wonderful streaming library, is only available for JVM.

 I loved streaming so much I accepted that I had to go back to Java.
 I told myself "well it's going to be unproductive but I won't have to write my own Kafka Streams library".
-I was so wrong about this, it's kind of funny to write about it.
+I was so wrong about this it's kind of funny.

-The developer experience has improved a few order of magnitude since 2008.
+The developer experience had improved a few order of magnitude since 2008.
 Apart from a few little things here and there, I always felt very productive with [Spring Boot](https://spring.io/projects/spring-boot) and [Jdbi](https://jdbi.org/).
 So, before I knew it, did only Java and TypeScript for a few years.

 Recently, I started looking into Kotlin and maybe I found my favourite language.
 Kotlin feels a little like "Ruby with static types".
 That's my sweet spot.
+I will probably write about it toward the end of the year.

-This journey is a circle, Java was my first professional programming language, and it's now my last.

-While I find the circle interesting in itself, the actual languages I went through is not what fascinates me about about the journey.
-It's more the opinion I reached: I don't really want to work with dynamically typed languages any more.
-I find the experience with statically compiled languages vastly superior.
+This journey is a circle: Java was my first professional programming language, and it's now my last.
+While the circle interesting in itself, the languages I went through are not what fascinates me about the journey.
+Here's what stands out to me:

+- Every time I changed languages, the reasons had nothing to do with language features.
+Also, it was definitely not a dynamically typed versus statically typed fight.
+- Despite that, today I'm pretty much convinced I don't want to work with dynamically typed languages any more.
+Which means that, after 2 decades of programming, I finally developed some opinions about programming languages 🙃.

-Let me dive into the experiences that, over the years, contributed the most to reaching this place.
+With this journey in mind, let me dive into the experiences that led me here.

 ## Focus on "actual" tests

 I follow a principle I call [write "actual" tests]({{< ref "/writing/my-programming-principles#write-actual-tests" >}} "write actual tests").
-The idea is that tests only change when the production behaviour changes.
+Quoting myself here:

+> A test must change only if the behaviour it verifies changed.
+>
+> No other reason is good enough for a test to change.
+Which, in turn, means
+> “actual tests” only test behaviour.
+I’ve seen tests testing language features,
+> or missing language features (looking at you dynamically typed languages), or
+> framework features.

 The name is a little cheeky, I can live with that.
+The last part of the quote is obviously relevant to this conversation.
+When I worked with Ruby a lot, I remember testing was a bittersweet experience.

+On one side, I **loved** RSpec.
+For real.
+It felt so natural to me.
+Its API was fantastic.

+On the other hand, testing Ruby code often felt very defensive.
+Lots of cases to consider for each parameter of each method.
+After all, one could pass _anything_ at runtime so tests were meant to help cover edge cases.

+There was a constant cognitive overheard involved in writing tests.
+To add to that, a good chunk of these tests felt a little silly.
+Some of them were there because of missing language features.
+Of course, I mean static typing.

+I felt Ruby tried to keep me away from "actual" tests.
+The community also developed around Ruby strengths.
+That happens in all languages, after all we don't experience programming languages; we experience programming communities.
+Point being Ruby has great testing tools which focus on speeding things up, unit testing, mocking.

+"Actual" tests often means integration tests and it was challenging with Ruby.
+Not that I really understood this until I found a simple and effective way to [test CLI in Go]({{< ref "/writing/writing-integration-tests-for-a-go-cli-application" >}} "test CLI in Go").

+The experience with Go first and then especially with Java has been very different from Ruby.
+High-level "actual" tests were easy to write and relatively fast.
+Because, again, these communities also developed around their languages strengths.
+Which meant, for example, I could "actually" test a Kafka Streams application with [Testcontainers](https://www.testcontainers.org/).
+Add one dependency here, two lines of code there, and bam you've got a running Kafka instance for each of your tests.

+I'm not sure how much of this has specifically to do with these languages being statically typed but, and this may surprise you, I _do not_ care about the pedant causation versus correlation conversation.
+I'm just sharing my opinion as a programmer.
+What I'm saying is that statically compiled languages allow me to focus much more on "actual" tests.
+I enjoy that a lot.

+I like to believe that is precisely the reason why these communities produce testing tools more apt to my needs.
+But, of course, nor I have any idea if that's true neither I care to figure out.

 ## The tooling